signebedi/python_intro/README.md

 - **Problem Set 2.5.1** - [Create a class for a circle](2-5/2-5-1.ipynb)
 - **Problem Set 2.5.2** - [Create a circle through inheritance](2-5/2-5-2.ipynb)
 - **Resources:**
-  - Python's Class Development Toolkit https://www.youtube.com/watch?v=HTLu2DFOdTg (An old, but good, discussion of principles in python classes by Raymond Hettinger)
+  - An old, but good, discussion of principles in python classes https://www.youtube.com/watch?v=HTLu2DFOdTg

 ## Unit 3 - Data Science Libraries